setaman/vue-ellipse-progress/README.md

 - ### `reverse`

 Is a Boolean. `reverse` prop flips the circle, and the progress circle fills counterclockwise.
-Alternative you can just set a negative value for [`progress`](#progress).
+Alternatively you can just set a negative value for [`progress`](#progress).

 ###### Example: 📜